jumpnow/jumpnowtek-site/_posts/2015-11-15-Upgrade-strategy-for-BBB.md

 I'm making some assumptions that might be more restrictive then necessary.

 1. The upgrade is a full *rootfs* upgrade, not just select packages using a package manager.
+2. No dependencies other then the [BusyBox][busybox] shell and some basic disk utilities.
-2. The system is currently running off the *eMMC*.
+3. The system is currently running off the *eMMC*.
-3. The running *rootfs* will be the fallback if the upgrade fails.
+4. The running *rootfs* will be the fallback if the upgrade fails for any reason.
-4. The running *rootfs* is **read-only**.
+5. The running *rootfs* is **read-only**.
-5. The *boot* partition is **read-only**.
+6. The *boot* partition is **read-only**.
-6. The *eMMC* has already been partitioned appropriately with some initial install scripts run from an SD card boot.
+7. The *eMMC* has already been partitioned appropriately with some initial install scripts.
-7. The upgrade is allowed to modify files on a fourth partition of the *eMMC*.
+8. The upgrade is allowed to modify files on a fourth partition of the *eMMC*.
-8. There is temporary space available on some writable partition of the *eMMC* for the compressed tarball.
+9. There is temporary space available on some writable partition of the *eMMC* for the compressed tarball.
-9. Require only the [BusyBox][busybox] *Ash* shell and some basic disk utilities, no *Bash*, *Perl* or *Python*.
 10. No modifications to standard *u-boot*.

-If possible I would like to stay with an unmodified mainstream u-boot.
+(Currently using 2015.07).

 ### Downloading